Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/react-query-mutating-data.md

 But often, we also have the option to manipulate data.
 This could be either creating, updating, or deleting data.

 React Query has a super cool hook for this type of mutation called `useMutation`.
-By using this hook, you can leverage not having to call the initial query to update.
+Using this hook, you can leverage not having to call the initial query to update.

 <!-- ![React Query mutating data](https://cdn.hashnode.com/res/hashnode/image/upload/v1643696986686/-PkYAY8V6.gif) -->
 <video autoplay loop muted playsinline>